 In the rest of Europe, Spain led the way with 15% of top brands having a responsive site, followed by France (13%), Italy (13%) and Germany (7%).

-At the recent Advertising Week Europe event in London, Tim Elkington, the IAB's Director of Research and Strategy, stressed the need for brands to have a mobile-optimised site, as even if consumers were not actually buying via a mobile device many would be researching potential purchases
+At the recent Advertising Week Europe event in London, Tim Elkington, the IAB's Director of Research and Strategy, stressed the need for brands to have a mobile-optimised site, as even if consumers were not actually buying via a mobile device many would be researching potential purchases on them.

 Data sourced from IAB UK; additional content by Warc staff